Making Life Accessible

 To learn more about web accessibility, visit the World Wide Web Consortium (W3C) for guidelines for web designers and developers.

-Typically, the term handicap accessible means a space or terrain can be traversed by someone who uses a wheelchair or other mobility aid.
-Note that the term ‘handicap’ is no longer used by the disability community; instead, you can say “accessible to disabled people.”
-Also, accessibility doesn’t just include people with mobility aids; it encompasses those with invisible disabilities, like chronic or mental illness, and autism.
+First, it’s important to note that the term “handicap” is no longer used or accepted by the disability community; instead, you can simply say “accessible.”
+Typically, the term “handicap accessible” often means a space or terrain can be traversed by someone who uses a wheelchair or other mobility aid.
+However, accessibility doesn’t just include people with mobility aids; it encompasses those with invisible disabilities, including people with chronic physical or mental health issues, and autism.

-Our locations across the United States are directly responding to the needs of their communities to break down barriers to rights like employment, community access, housing, transportation, technology and more.
+Our community-based facilities across the United States are directly responding to the needs of their communities to break down barriers in employment, community access, housing, transportation, technology and more.

-Inclusive, barrier-free camps and recreation programs across the country allow adults and children with disabilities experience adventure and make new friends.
+- Inclusive, barrier-free camps and recreation programs across the country allow adults and children with disabilities to experience adventure and make new friends.
 Find one near you today.

-We proudly partner with Comcast NBCUniversal to ensure that everyone is 100% included through assistive technology.
+- We proudly partner with Comcast NBCUniversal to ensure that everyone is 100% included through assistive technology.
 Comcast NBCUniversal's generosity has helped to provide technology solutions to thousands of people with disabilities.
+Also add info on Internet Essentials here.